Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 	* 1x EFI partition (1000 MB)

-	* 1x ext4 partition (30000 MB), mount point "/"
+	* 1x ext4 partition (30000 MB), mount point "/", select "primary"

-	* 1x xfs partition (maximum remaining space), at mount point "/home"
+	* 1x xfs partition (maximum remaining space), at mount point "/home", select "logical"

 8. Carry on with remaining installation steps, as desired, following the displayed instructions, then boot into the new OS with USB stick removed